Center for Diabetes and Cardiometabolic Health – CDCH

 NASH/MASH

-Inflammation develops, liver cells become damaged
+Inflammation develops, liver cells may become inflamed and damaged

 Fibrosis